Here’s how you can join in and celebrate these traditions of Mardi Gras if you’re anywhere near Piemonte.

 If you’re anywhere near Piemonte (Piedmont) in the days before Shrove Tuesday, it’s definitely worth a visit.

-For more information about the traditions of Mardi Gras in Ivrea, have a look at the official Ivrea Carnival website (in English) where you’ll be able to see the dates and specific times each year and have a look at some of the pictures from previous years.
+For more information about the traditions of Mardi Gras in Ivrea, have a look at the official Ivrea Carnival website (available in English) where you’ll be able to see the dates and specific times each year and have a look at some of the pictures from previous years.

 Ads by Google.